amyreese/noswap/input/articles/irc.md

 with a different IRC client, [Prowl][] is also available.
 Both services already have modules available for ZNC, though lacking the high level of configuration in my Notifo module.

+If you have any further suggestions, or if you have questions about my setup, feel free to share them in the comments.

 [AndChat]: http://www.andchat.net/